Minoru/minoru-fediverse-crawler/index.md

 Disallow: /
 ```

-## How to add an instance to this list?
+## How to add a node to this list?

 Simply follow someone on Fediverse ツ Soon enough, the crawler will discover the
-instance and add it to the list.
+node and add it to the list.

 Make sure the instance didn't opt out of statistics as described above.